 “Public art humanizes the built environment and invigorates public spaces.
 It provides an intersection between past, present and future, between disciplines, and between ideas.” – Americans for the Arts

-In Transforming parking lots into new, beautiful destinations, I touched on the importance of land or public art and its ability to bring communities together and influence where people want to live, work or play.
+In How to transform surface lots into new, beautiful destinations, I touched on the importance of land or public art and its ability to bring communities together and influence where people want to live, work or play.
 Public art is an extension of the community, and it’s not as simple as plunking down a sculpture outside of a building.
 There’s the intention behind land or public art, and how it addresses real issues facing the community or, to a larger extent, society.

 There are many examples throughout the world where land or public art has provided commentary on current social issues facing us.
 Italian sculptor Lorenzo Quinn created two large hands, called Support, rising from the waters and holding up the side of a building in Venice, Italy, acting as a warning of the impending dangers of climate change.
 The Fearless Girl sculpture in New York City, facing opposite the Charging Bull, has encouraged and sparked conversations around gender equality and women in leadership.
 According to USA Today, “After her installation, on the eve of International Women's Day, the "Fearless Girl" [drew] widespread attention.
 Tourists [took] countless pictures with the girl and dressed her with both pink Pussy hats from the Women's March to red Make American Great Again caps from President Trump's campaign.”
 And, in Calgary, a 12-metre-tall, bent-wire head of a young girl called Wonderland, created by Spanish sculptor Jaume Plensa, “represents the hopes and dreams of young Albertans and the youthful energy of the tenants.”